sophie-katz/forge/docs/for-users/docs/specification/requirements/Requirement-5-character-literals.md

 Follow any instructions prefixed with 'CHANGE:' and then remove the comments (including this one).
 -->

-# FR-5: Character literals
+# Requirement-5: Character literals

 This requirement is part of the [Forge language specification](../how-to-use.md).
 It uses v0 of the requirement template.

+**Start date:** 2024-01-05
+**Fully supported as of Forge version:** In progress

+## Subitems

+This requirement contains subitems:

+1. Escape codes
+2. Hex byte escape codes
+3. Unicode codepoint escape codes

+See below for details on what these subitems are.
+They are used to help describe the progress of implementation.

+The subitems for this requirement are equivalent to the subitems for [Requirement-4](./Requirement-4-string-literals.md).

+## Summary

 Character literals which represent all possible character values.

 ## Background

-This requirement is based off of [FR-5: String literals](FR-5-string-literals.md).
+This requirement is based off of [Requirement-5: String literals](Requirement-5-string-literals.md).
 Character literals are a specialization of string literals.

 ## Description